cerb/cerb.github.io/_tips/impersonation.md

 ---
-title: 'Tip: Impersonate other workers as an administrator'
+title: 'Impersonate other workers as an administrator'
 excerpt: Administrators can impersonate other workers to assist with configuration or troubleshooting.
 summary: This page provides instructions for administrators on how to impersonate